-Questions Pay TV Foreshadowed changes? content providers (excluding general channels, news channels, and home shopping channels).
-20% for general channels, which have no restrictions on the broadcast genres; 10% for news channels.
-There are also cross-media ownership restrictions.
-The combined revenue of a broadcasting operator (excluding program providers) and its affiliates should not exceed 33% of the total revenue of all broadcasting operators.13 A terrestrial broadcasting operator cannot own more than 33% of the shares or equity of a specific cable operator or DTH operator.
-A cable operator cannot own more than 33% of the shares or equity of a specific terrestrial broadcasting operator.
-A terrestrial broadcasting operator cannot engage in or own 5% or more shares or equity of the total number of programme providers.
-IPTV operators cannot operate a program providing business (referring to concurrent business or ownership of not less than 5% of the total number of stocks or equities) in excess of 1/5 of the respective number of business.
-12. Retransmission arrangements Including must carry and remuneration Acrimonious disputes over "retransmission consent" of FTA channels have resulted in government intervention. (e.g., Guidelines for Negotiations on Retransmission of Terrestrial Broadcasting, the Dispute Resolution System under the Broadcasting Act, and the System for Orders to Maintain or Resume Broadcasting) Compensation/disputes continue, as well as the retransmission on some cable networks.
-13. Consumer protection Including cooling-off period, termination rights and payment mechanism • For traditional pay TV platforms, broadcasting business operators must supply their programmes at a fair and reasonable market cost, in order to ensure the general viewing rights of the public.
-For traditional pay TV platforms, pursuant to the Broadcasting Act, to ensure that the general
+Questions Pay TV Foreshadowed changes?
+Questions restrictions for program providers and IPTV content providers (excluding general channels, news channels, and home shopping channels). - 20% for general channels, which have no restrictions on the broadcast genres; - 10% for news channels. • There are also cross-media ownership restrictions. - The combined revenue of a broadcasting operator (excluding program providers) and its affiliates should not exceed 33% of the total revenue of all broadcasting operators. - A terrestrial broadcasting operator cannot own more than 33% of the shares or equity of a specific cable operator or DTH operator. - A cable operator cannot own more than 33% of the shares or equity of a specific terrestrial broadcasting operator. - A terrestrial broadcasting operator cannot engage in or own 5% or more shares or equity of the total number of programme providers. - IPTV operators cannot operate a program providing business (referring to concurrent business or ownership of not less than Foreshadowed changes?
+5% of the total number of stocks or equities) in excess of 1/5 of the respective number of business entities involved in a television programme providing business.
+12. Retransmission arrangements Including must carry and remuneration Acrimonious disputes over "retransmission consent" of FTA channels have resulted in government intervention. (e.g., Guidelines for Negotiations on Retransmission of Terrestrial Broadcasting, the Dispute Resolution System under the Broadcasting Act, and the System for Orders to Maintain or Resume Broadcasting)